Invest in profitable Swiss real estate

 By submitting your email address, you consent to the use of your data in accordance with our privacy policy.
 You can unsubscribe from the newsletter at any time.
 This website is also protected by reCAPTCHA, for which Google’s privacy policy and terms of use apply.

-crowdhouse — Swiss investment properties in co-ownership
+crowdhouse — Swiss income-generating properties in co-ownership

 What exactly is co-ownership of a property?